ixnv/php-get-mem-address/README.md

 # php-mem-get-address

-simple php extension that return memory address of a variable
+simple php extension which allows to get memory address of a variable

 made for learning purposes only